Your Gift DOUBLES to Help Deliver Hope and Joy!

 John B.: Well, stop and think about this.
 You’re talking about millions and millions of people all across the globe.

-Jim: …and not just Western Europeans.
+Jim: And not just Western European-

-John B.: No, no, I put, I put studies-
+John B.: No, no, I put-

-Jim: Christian civilizations.
+Jim: Christian civilization.

-John B.: You know, very different cultural, religious upbringings.
-And yet what they’re describing, the heaven and the God they’re describing is the same.
+John B.: You know, very different cultural, religious upbringings, and yet what they’re describing, the Heaven and the God they’re describing is the same.

-John B.: You know, it was like, I, I wasn’t very open-minded, um-
+John B.: You know, it was like… I, I wasn’t very open-minded.

-Jim: Hmm.
+Jim: Hm.

-Jim: Yeah, there we go.
+Jim: Yeah, there we go. (laughs)

 John B.: That’s Christians-

-John B.: … that’s non-Christians.
-We live in a world of wills at war.
+John B.: … that’s non-Christians, we live in a world of wills at war.

 Jean: Yeah, that’s right.

-John B.: And Jesus taught us to pray, “Father, your will be done on earth as it is in heaven,” because that’s what’s missing on earth.
+John B.: And Jesus taught us to pray, “Father, your will be done on Earth as it is in Heaven,” because that’s what’s missing on Earth.

-John B.: God though, and this is what I think is important to realize that I started to realize God is love.
+John B.: God, though… And this is what I think is important to realize that I started to realize.
+God is love.

 Jim: Right.